baojianzhou/graph-sto-iht/README.md

 --0     means the start of the trial id.
 --50    means the end of the trial id.

-To generate results of Figure-2, run:

-To generate results of Figure-3, run:
-            python exp_sr_test03.py run_test 4 0 50
 To generate results of Figure-4, run:
             python exp_sr_test01.py run_test 4 0 50
 To generate results of Figure-5, run: